marthursson/bigtable-jdk-issue/README.md

+Simple application demonstrating the issue raised in a GCP bug report.

 Build using `gradlew build`, and then run the application using `java -jar build/libs/bigtable-jdk-issue-all.jar`.
 At least Java 17 is required to run the example.